stdarg/tcp-port-used/README.md

 A simple Node.js module to check if a TCP localhost port is currently in use.
 It returns a promise from the q library.

-Note: You have to admin privs to successfully test system ports (0-1023).
+Note: You must have admin privs to successfully test system ports (0-1023).

 ## Installation